China's AVIC confirms interest in buying aircraft lessor Avolon

 AVIC also said it remained in talks with relevant parties but that no deal had been reached yet.
 "There is still uncertainty that a deal can be completed," the statement said.

-Citing sources, Reuters reported this week that China Investment Corp (CIC) CIC.UL, the country's $653 billion sovereign wealth fund, and AVIC were in talks to buy Avolon for $4 billion to $5 billion including debt.
+Citing sources, Reuters reported this week that China Investment Corp (CIC), the country's $653 billion sovereign wealth fund, and AVIC were in talks to buy Avolon for $4 billion to $5 billion including debt.

 Avolon was estimated to have an equity value of around $2.5 billion, the sources said.